Out WestThree new plays by Tanika Gupta, Simon Stephens and Roy Williams. Co-Directed by Rachel O’Riordan & Diane Page.

 A celebration of Black women, everyday heroism and female resilience.

 If you are interested in discussing the themes of Out West further with others, please consider joining us for a casual post-show conversation to share your ideas, reflections and reactions from the show – or to listen to what others have to share (and eat some free pudding!)
 These will be held after the evening performance on 23 July and after the matinee performance on 24 July.
 Due to COVID rules you will need to book your place.
 Please note you can only book for these discussions if you are also booking to see Out West at one of those performances.
 This is a free event run by Pudding in partnership with Inc Arts.

 Out West is triple bill of three one person plays performed to a socially distanced audience.
 One ticket gives you access to all three plays.
 There will be one interval during the evening.

-All available seats are in groups of one or two and must be purchased for people from the same household or support bubble.
+For this production we are using a socially distanced seating plan; tickets can be purchased in groups of one and two individuals.
+All groups are spaced apart from each other at distances of one metre plus.
 If you would like to book for a group larger than two, please contact our Box Office to enquire about your options.
 You can exchange your tickets for free up until 11am on the day of the performance.

-We have put together a list of frequently asked questions that should explain all of the safety measures we have put in place so we can welcome you back to the theatre.
+We have put together a list of frequently asked questions that should explain all of the safety measures we have put in place.

 We’ll contact you prior to the performance when you will be able to pre order your drinks, available to collect on arrival.